bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

  ### Creating Our New Table with Constraints

 In order to join two tables, we will need to add a second table to our grocery store database.
-Copy the code below into the SQL tab, and press go.
+Copy the code below into the SQL tab, and click **go**.

      CREATE TABLE VEGGIES(ID int PRIMARY KEY NOT NULL AUTO_INCREMENT, NAME varchar(50) NOT NULL, COLOR varchar(50), TASTE varchar(100), TEXTURE varchar(100), PRICE